Beginner·2 min read

 Framework notes

-• Next.js / React — render the snippet through the <Script strategy="afterInteractive"> component in your root layout.
+• Next.js / React — render the tag through <Script strategy="afterInteractive"> in your root layout.

 • Astro — drop the raw <script> into Layout.astro; it’s static HTML, so it just works.